• Fueling conversations and igniting meaningful experiences for cricket fans around the world

 Explosive talent Scott Hookey closely followed by Greg Douglas, Dougo was such a talented ball striker

 Peter Clifford.
 First Australian under 19 skipper and brilliant batter for both NSW and Queensland.
+And Ron Crippin was another who should have worn the Baggy Green.
+He would have been a sensation in T20 cricket.

 Playing for Central Cumberland District Cricket Club, I was lucky enough to play with a few Test cricketers, Richie Benaud, his brother John, Doug Walters and Greg Matthews.
 A couple of players who had great ability were Rod "Budgie" Tucker, a talented all round cricketer, excellent middle order batsman, aggressive medium pace bowler and wonderful fielder who would make an excellent limited overs player.
 He ended up moving to Tasmania and captaining that state in the Sheffield Shield.